omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     |       |<----------------   wait for close  ------------->|       |
     +-------+                                                  +-------+

     - where node Alice is 'funder' and node Bob is 'fundee'.
 Same to BOLT, the fundee is not allowed to fund the channel.
-    This is because the limitation of current BTC implementation.
+This is because of the limitation of the current BTC implementation.
-    - Of course, each of them can withdraw money if the counterparty agrees, as long as the two parties sign the correct Revocable Sequence Maturity Contracts for these onchain transactions.
+    - Of course, each of them can withdraw money if the counterparty agrees, as long as the two parties sign the correct Revocable Sequence Maturity Contracts for these on-chain transactions.

 ```

 **2-2 P2SH**:

-In order to avoid malicious counterparty who rejects to sign any payment out of the P2SH transaction, so that the money is forever locked in the channel, funder must construct a Commitment Transaction by which he is able to revoke his funding transaction.
+In order to avoid a malicious counterparty who rejects to sign any payment out of the P2SH transaction, so that the money is forever locked in the channel, the funder must construct a Commitment Transaction by which he is able to revoke his funding transaction.
 This is the first place we introduce the Revocable Sequence Maturity Contract (RSMC), invented by Poon and Dryja in their white paper, in this specification.

-So the `funding_created` message does not mean both parties really deposite money into the channel.
-The first round communication is just simply setup a P2SH address, construct an unbroadcast funding transaction, construct a RSMC and exchange signatures.
+So the `funding_created` message does not mean both parties really deposit money into the channel.
+The first round of communication just simply set up a P2SH address, construct an unbroadcast funding transaction, construct an RSMC, and exchange signatures.
 After that, Alice or Bob can broadcast the funding transaction to transfer real Omni assets into the channel.

 The following diagram shows the steps we MUST do before any participants broadcast the funding/commitment transactions.
-BR1a (Breach Remedy) can be created later before the next commitment transaction is contructed.
+BR1a (Breach Remedy) can be created later before the next commitment transaction is constructed.

 <p align="center">